wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 But let us go back to what is accidental and what is spontaneous, or natural.
 You said nature is orderly while accident is a sign of chaos.
 I denied the difference and said that we call an event accidental when its causes are untraceable.
 There is no place for chaos in nature.
 Only in the mind of man there is chaos.
 The mind does not grasp the whole — its focus is very narrow.
 It sees fragments only and fails to perceive the picture.
 Just as a man who hears sounds, but does not understand the language, may accuse the speaker of meaningless jabbering, and be altogether wrong.
 What to one is a chaotic stream of sounds is a beautiful poem to another.

 King Janaka once dreamt that he was a beggar.
-On waking up he asked his <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span>, Vasishta, “Am I a king dreaming of being a beggar, or a beggar dreaming of being a king?”.
+On waking up he asked his <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span>, Vasishta, “Am I a king dreaming of beïng a beggar, or a beggar dreaming of beïng a king?”.

 The *Guru* answered, “You are neither, you are both.
 You are, and yet you are not what you think yourself to be.
 You are because you behave accordingly; you are not because it does not last.
 Can you be a king or a beggar for ever?
 All must change.
 You are what does not change.
 What are you?”.